Darr: Casting

-Rishi Kapoor, Mithun Chakraborty and Jackie Shroff were offered the role of Sunil, but they refused.
-Nitish Bharadwaj was then approached for Sunil's role, due to his popularity as Lord Krishna in B. R. Chopra's Mahabharat.
-Bharadwaj rejected the role as he felt the role was not challenging enough.
-The role eventually went to Sunny Deol, who had earlier been offered the role of the antagonist.
-Deol had declined it, believing that playing a negative role would be a risk to his career.
+Rishi Kapoor, Mithun Chakraborty, and Jackie Shroff were all offered the role of Sunil, however all three of them refused.
+Nitish Bharadwaj was also approached for the role of Sunil, due to his popularity as Lord Krishna in B. R. Chopra's Mahabharat, but declined as he felt the role was not challenging enough.
+Sunny Deol had been given the choice of playing Sunil or the antagonist Rahul.
+Deol chose to play Sunil, believing that a negative role would harm his career.